Immunisation (Nurse Immuniser)

-Q: What are the requirements for infection and immunisation?
+Q: What are the requirements for infection and immunisation if I complete a placement?

 A: The requirements for infection and immunisation are detailed here: https://mdhs.unimelb.edu.au/study/current-students/placements/students/requirements/infection

 Q: How many vaccinations do I need to do during my placement?

-A: Students must complete ten immunisations, and four of these must be on children under two.
+A: Students who elect to take a placement must complete ten immunisations, and four of these must be on children under two.

 Q: Do you have any information for preceptors?

 Q: Can I start and complete the course anytime?

 Q: Will completing the theory only option allow me to practice as an independent nurse immuniser?

 A: Yes, the theory course will allow you to practice as an independent nurse immuniser in Victoria.
 Please check individual state health departments for mutual recognition in other states.

 Q: When organising a placement for the Immunisation (Nurse Immuniser) course, do I receive help from the University?